Skip to main content

 How incarcerated authors are tackling mass incarceration.

-Incarcerated and formerly incarcerated writers possess unique insights into mass incarceration, having experienced its harms firsthand.
-This insider knowledge must be at the center of any decarceral work.
-This page collects the essays, ideas, poems, and art that these experts have shared with Inquest readers over the years.
+Incarcerated and formerly incarcerated people must be at the center of decarceral work.
+Freedom Writers collects the essays, ideas, poems, and art that these experts have shared with Inquest readers.

 first person